-- The City of Burlington will pay for the new wave break to be installed in late 2019 or early 2020, - The annual cost of maintenance for the wave break is \$40,000, - The docks will remain in the water year round, - An annual allocation will be made to the new dock capital replacement fund equal to that included in the 2020 to 2029 LPMA forecast (EXHIBIT 17), and - Beginning in 2020 an allocation of at least \$75,000 annually shall be placed in a new wave break replacement fund.
+- The City of Burlington will pay for the new wave break to be installed in late 2019 or early 2020, - The annual cost of maintenance for the wave break is \$20,000. - The docks will remain in the water year round, - An annual allocation will be made to the new dock capital replacement fund equal to that included in the 2020 to 2029 LPMA forecast (EXHIBIT 17), and - Beginning in 2020 an allocation of at least \$85,000 annually increasing by two percent per year for the first five years shall be placed in a new wave break replacement fund.